 The Compassion in Dying website gives clear guidance* on the following:

-- How do you make an Advance Decision?
+- How do I make an Advance Decision?

-- How will people know about your Advance Decision?
+- How will people know about my Advance Decision?

 *If you prefer talking to someone, call the number on the site.
 Someone is there to respond to your personal concerns.